servergrove/ServerGroveShellAliasBundle/README.md

     alias console-swiftmailer-spool-send="php app/console swiftmailer:spool:send"
     alias console-assetic-dump="php app/console assetic:dump"

-Then, you can start typing the name of the command and auto-complete with the tab key: console-s[TAB] would complete to console-server-run.
+Then, you can start typing the name of the command and auto-complete with the tab key: console-s[TAB] will complete to console-server-run.

 If the absolute option is defined, the aliases will include the absolute path of the Symfony application, so you can